Flow equation approach to singular stochastic PDEs: Statement of the result

+The Polchinski flow equation requires a certain formal power series ansatz for the effective potential.
+The above-mentioned series typically does not converge because of the so-called large field problem.
+As a result, the Polchinski flow equation was not used extensively in constructive quantum field theory.
+An exception is the Sine-Gordon model for which the perturbative series converges (for application of the flow equation for this model see~\cite{brydges1987Mayer,bauerschmidt2021}).
+Note that in the context of the initial value problem for the parabolic PDEs we avoid the large field problem by first constructing the solution in sufficiently small random time intervals. \end{rem}

-\begin{rem} The technique we use is related to the technique developed by Kupiainen in~\cite{kupiainen2016rg} for the dynamical $\Phi^4_3$ model and later applied to the generalized KPZ equation in~\cite{kupiainen2017kpz} (a similar method was used earlier in~\cite{bricmont1994} to study the long-time asymptotics of nonlinear parabolic PDE).
+\begin{rem} The technique we use is related to the technique developed earlier by Kupiainen in~\cite{kupiainen2016rg} for the dynamical $\Phi^4_3$ model and later applied to the generalized KPZ equation in~\cite{kupiainen2017kpz} (a similar method was used earlier in~\cite{bricmont1994} to study the long-time asymptotics of nonlinear parabolic PDEs).
 Both techniques are based on the Wilsonian renormalization group theory~\cite{wilson1971}.
 Let us briefly explain the Wilson approach to the renormalization problem adapted to the context of SPDEs.
-Consider some equation of the form
+Consider an equation of the form

 where $F_\sUV[\varphi]$ is some force and the parameter $\sUV$ plays the role of the UV cutoff.
-We note that $\varPhi_\sUV = (G-G_T)\ast f_{\sUV,T}$ is a solution of the above equation provided $f_{\sUV,T}$ is such that
+We note that $\varPhi_\sUV = (G-G_1)\ast f_{\sUV,1}$ is a solution of the above equation provided $f_{\sUV,1}$ is such that